shopware/shopware/src/Docs/Resources/current/50-how-to/340-end-to-end-tests-in-plugins.md

 * `fixtures`: Here you can save and access your test's fixture data
 * `integration`: In here, the actual test files are located.
 * `plugins`: If you want to extend Cypress, this is the place to add plugins.
-* `support`: Here, all custom commands, page obejct and other helpers are stored.
+* `support`: Here, all custom commands, page object and other helpers are stored.
 The `cypress/support/index.js` will be run before every test.
 * `cypress.json`: This is the configuration file.